COLA-Laboratory/GraphFLA/README.md

 ### 3. Landscape analysis

-Once the landscape is constructed, we can then analyze its features using the functions listed in the Feature Table.
+Once the landscape is constructed, we can then analyze its features using the available functions (see later).

 ```python
 from graphfla.analysis import (